Sarai and Hagar's Conflict / Abram and Circumcision

 For example, God promises to provide for our needs and He does this through natural means.
 He promises to resurrect our bodies, this He does through supernatural means.

-Sarai demonstrates that our short term solutions do not always take into consideration God's power or God's plan for the long term.
+Sarai demonstrated that our short term solutions do not always take into consideration God's power or God's plan for the long term.

 The situation becomes intolerable because of the change in Hagar (she carries the master's child) and Sarai's loss of face (her barrenness is made more evident, more shameful).
 Abram washes his hands of the matter since it was not his idea in the first place.
 He should not have gone along with it but it was at Sarai's insistence.
 The girl is badly treated and runs away, probably trying to return to her home in Egypt.